Annie Wright, LMFT · Trauma-Informed Therapist & Coach

 Burnout in driven women is rarely just about working too hard.
 In my clinical experience, the burnout that brings driven, accomplished women to therapy is almost always rooted in something deeper: a nervous system that learned early that rest is dangerous, that worth is conditional on output, that stopping means falling apart.

 This is not the burnout that a vacation fixes.
-It is the burnout that comes from building an entire life on an unrepaired psychological foundation — from using achievement as a way to outrun the feelings that never got processed, the needs that never got met, the childhood that never felt safe enough to simply be.
+It is the burnout that comes from building an entire life on an unrepaired psychological foundation.
+From using achievement as a way to outrun the feelings that never got processed, the needs that never got met, the childhood that never felt safe enough to simply be.

 Curated Articles & Resources